ut-db-teaching/cs395t-fall25/workloads.md

 - **Final in-class presentation:** End-to-end project results
 - **Final written project report**

-Students are welcome to propose their own research topics.
-A list of possible projects will also be provided.
+Students are welcome to propose their own research projects.
+The instructor will provide a list of candidate projects.